Amelia Island: A Historical Coastal Gem in Northern Florida

 Amelia Island offers 13 miles of quiet, secluded beaches.
 The setting is quaint and beautiful, with many historical inns, beautiful seaside homes, and plenty of tree coverage.
 Numerous parks, beaches, and recreational activities make up a large portion of the area.
 The weather is mild year-round with average winter temperature in the 60’s.
 You will find that the area is not overdeveloped, but rather reminiscent of “Old Florida.”

-The laid-back charm of the island, combined with a historic downtown and absence of restaurant chains and shopping malls, makes it a great vacation alternative over more congested Florida coastal cities.
+The laid-back charm of the island, combined with a historic downtown and little commercialization, makes it a great vacation alternative over more congested Florida coastal cities.
 Amelia Island is a great place to take a rejuvenating beach vacation; here you will find quiet inns and seaside hotels, spas, and peaceful parks.

 There are 2 towns on the island: Amelia City and Fernandina Beach.
 Fernandina Beach is a great little community on the island.
 There are plenty of activities to enjoy, without all the added congestion that typically comes along with a tourist area.